-To ensure that you receive the care you want, all you need to do is fill out the Advance Directive forms, which are available here.
+To ensure that you receive the care that you would like, all that’s needed is to fill out the advanced directive forms which are available here.

+Unfortunately, none of us knows what tomorrow will bring.
 Even if you are young and healthy, a situation could arise where someone else must take control of your healthcare.
-Most of us think that it’s the elderly who need to prepare for the end of life, but the fact is, there are no guarantees for any of us that we will get another day.
+And while most of us believe that only the elderly need to prepare for the end of life, this preparation needs to be addressed by everyone, regardless of age.

-I don’t say that to sound morbid or scary.
-Life is joyful and abundant, but it can end before we’re ready.
+Life is joyful and abundant, however it can end before we are ready.

 Help Your Family